 Prospective students looking for an education in the south could easily find themselves a home (and school!) in Georgia.
 Georgia has hundreds of colleges and universities to pick from.
 These schools run the gamut from four-year public universities with nearly 35,000 students to smaller two-year technical colleges with under 2,000 students.
-There's a lot of schools, and lot to consider, and this article will help by ranking several Georgia schools in the following categories:
+The information presented here is provided via data from the National Center for Educational Statistics (NCES).

 Lowest Net Price

 The average net price for a college or university is determined by subtracting the amount of government or institutional financial aid a student receives from the total cost of attendance.
 According to figures from the NCES, the following Georgia schools - all of which are part of the technical college system - had the lowest net cost for the 2014-2015 academic year for full-time undergraduates.

 - Albany Technical College ($1,014)